By: Daniel Ijigu

 To be a role model for youth players of the team and impact the community with positive attitude.

 What made you interested in participating in the Unity Cup?

-I am interested in the Unity Cup because we have a very similar organization.
-Our organization, Ethiopian Sports Federation in North America (ESFNA), has been established since 1984.
-Hopefully, after participating in the Unity Cup, we are hoping to better our recreation center and to have a better soccer field.
+I am interested in the Unity Cup because we have a very similar organization called the Ethiopian Sports Federation in North America (ESFNA).
+Our organization has been established since 1984, and hopefully after participating in the Unity Cup, we can better our recreation center and have a better soccer field.

-We started in 1984 in Philadelphia, PA, with 15 Ethiopian guys ready to play around and form a positive team that will empower the community.
-Most of these guys live in the community around Philadelphia and go to high school or universities.
-Also, we participate in ESFNA all year-round, all over the States.
+We started in 1984 in Philadelphia with 15 Ethiopian guys ready to play around and form a positive team that will empower the community.
+Most of these guys live in the community, go to high school, and some go on to college.

-ESFNA is a non-profit, tax-exempt organization founded in 1984 to promote amateur soccer and cultural events within the Ethiopian community in North America.
-ESFNA holds a week-long soccer tournament every year.
+We also participate in ESFNA all year around all over the states.
+It promotes amateur soccer and cultural events within the Ethiopian community in North America, and holds a week-long soccer tournament every year.
 Using the soccer tournament as a medium, the organization’s highest aim is to bring Ethiopians together for a multitude of reasons.

 What does soccer mean to your community?

-Ethiopia is the home of the Ark of the Covenant and the fourth most sacred site of Islam.
+Ethiopia is the home of the Ark of the Covenant.
 Ethiopia is also rich in history and has a diverse crowd.
-Ancient Axum is the home of the Queen of Sheba, it is also known to be one of the wonders of the world.
+Ancient Axum is the home of Queen Sheba, and is also known to be one of the wonders of the world.
 Ethiopia is the hub of Africa.